Quick guide to creating rules

 |Fig. 9.
 Choosing the Signature adding action.|

 A new, empty action inserting signature will appear within the List of actions.
-To compose the signature click the Edit button (Fig. 10.).
+To compose the signature click the Edit button to open the Editor (Fig. 10.).

 |Fig. 10.
 Opening the Editor.|

-Once the Editor opens, compose your signature using the variety of available options.
-In our case we are going to create a simple signature in HTML adding few basic placeholders and removing one of them along the whole row if its content is not present in the Active Directory.
-To add a placeholder, click the Placeholder button and choose it from the context menu (Fig. 11.).
+Once the Editor opens, compose your signature using the variety of available options (see Editor's manual for more information).
+In our case we are going to create a simple signature in HTML adding few basic placeholders (filled with AD attributes) and removing one of them along the whole row if its content is not present in the Active Directory.
+To add an AD attribute placeholder, click the AD attributes button and choose an attribute from the context menu (Fig. 11.).

 If you do not want to add placeholders automatically, you can also add them within the Editor by typing manually.
 Furthermore, if you want to add new placeholders (that are not present in the program by default) you may create them via Additional AD attributes (custom placeholders) feature in Settings.
-Once created they will be visible in the context menu of the Placeholder button in the Editor under Message Sender at the very bottom.
+Once created they will be visible in the context menu of the AD attributes button in the Editor under Message Sender.

 Now, confirm the chosen options by clicking OK, save your signature template via the Save button and close the Editor (Fig. 13.).